Direct Listings vs. IPOs: How Are They Different?

 What Is the Difference Between Direct Listings and IPOs?

-A direct listing is one method by which a company can list shares of stock on a public exchange such as the New York Stock Exchange (NYSE) or Nasdaq directly, without using underwriters to create new shares, as you might with an IPO.
+A direct listing is one method by which a company can directly list shares of stock on a public exchange, such as the New York Stock Exchange (NYSE) or Nasdaq, without using underwriters to create new shares, as you might with an initial public offering (IPO).

 Comparing the Direct Listing and IPO Process

-The differences between using a direct listing vs. an IPO to take a company public are pretty straightforward.
+The differences between using a direct listing vs. an IPO to take a company public are distinctive.

 How a Direct Listing Works

-If a private company is interested in going public, but doesn’t want the hassle of working with underwriters, they may choose to do a direct listing.
+If a private company is interested in going public but doesn’t want the hassle of working with underwriters, it may choose to do a direct listing.
 With a direct listing, anyone who owns shares in the company can sell them directly to the public once the new company is listed on a public exchange.
 Shareholders may include investors, promoters, and employees.

-By choosing a direct listing over an IPO, a company can avoid using an underwriter, which potentially saves money and time.
+By choosing a direct listing over an IPO, a company can avoid traditional underwriting fees, which may reduce overall listing expenses, though substantial legal and advisory fees still apply.
 Underwriters fulfill multiple roles in the IPO process, including working with the fledgling company to meet regulatory standards and set the initial price per share.
 These are important steps, but not necessary if a new company is only selling existing shares.

 Further, because no new shares are created with a direct listing, existing shares won’t get diluted.